How To Find Slope Given One Point

 1. Understand the Context

 Before attempting to find the slope given one point, make sure you thoroughly understand the context of the problem.
 What type of function or line are you dealing with?
-What other information is available?
+Day to day, what other information is available?
 Are there any constraints or assumptions you can make?

 • Example: Suppose you are analyzing the trajectory of a ball thrown in the air.
 Knowing that the trajectory follows a parabolic path (a quadratic function) can help you use calculus to find the slope at any given point.